brandtkeller/home-lab/README.md

   - How is migration done generically?
 -
 ### Execution

+#### Bootstrap
+- Create new support-services cluster
+  - How do I make this easily transferrable across compute?
+    - This is further complicated by the large storage only being accessible by a single VM
+    - Could attempt an in-place upgrade but that could be risky
+    - Velero w/ NFS backend
+  - Build to be scalable if required
+  - Deploy infrastructure
+    - Cert-manager
+    - kube-vip
+  - Deploy databases
+    - Cloudnative PG
+  - Migrate databases as required
+    - Nextcloud
+  - Deploy NFS server
 - Backup data as required
+- Clear all compute
+  - Uninstall from bare-metal
-- Zarf-init-longhorn
+  - Destroy VMs
-  - Add local path storage for NFS
+- Create first server node
-  - Add NFS server
+- Join server 2 & 3
+- Join Agents
+  - Laptop Agent in House?
+  - 2x Prox VM's
+- Deploy zarf-init-longhorn package
-  - Add NFS provisioner
+  - Add NFS backup endpoint
-  - Add NFS as backup location for longhorn
+- Deploy NFS provisioner package
+- Deploy Infrastructure package
+- Deploy DNS
+  - Run on server nodes only?
+  - LoadBalancer Service
-  - Restore required PVC's
+- Restore PVC's
+- Deploy Nextcloud
-- Deploy infrastructure package
+- Deploy Home Assistant